AA8020/Software-Testing-Portfolio/04-Test_Automation/README.md

 # 04-Test_Automation

 ## 📌 Overview
-This project demonstrates my ability to design, implement, and document **test automation frameworks** using a mix of code-based and codeless tools.
+This section demonstrates my ability to design, implement, and document **test automation frameworks** using a mix of code-based and codeless tools.

 Instead of leaving only raw scripts and configuration files, I’ve included **well-documented examples, structured frameworks, and clear instructions**, making it easy for technical and non-technical readers to see how I automate tests, structure frameworks, and produce maintainable solutions.